stefanhuber1510/marbleProject/readme.txt

 This is Stefan's UCM Marble Project supervised by Ammar.
-Hi

 *Main folder of 1.
 Period: featureSelection*